Skip to content

 ValueError

-If the color_bar_style keyword argument is not one of the following strings: 'small' or 'large'.
+If colorbar_style is not 'small' or 'large'.

 Example